techlahoma/board_meetings/2017/02_february.md

     2. Work with Code of Their Own leadership to create real world CS/CT exercises to incorporate in PD
     3. Collaborate with Code of Their Own leadership to secure externships for educators in CS/CT related fields.
    Our internal deadline for the application is 2/24.
 Thank you for considering this request!
+* Alcohol Policy for Techlahoma Events
+* Point of Sale system
+  * $500 earmarked for purchasing a card reader for Techlahoma event space

 ## President's Report